ftariqAnalogTx/git-demo/readme.md

-This is a test for GitHub flow
+This is a test for GitHub flow.

+Added another line to GitHub Test.